Azure-Samples/azure-sql-modernize-app-with-ai/README.md

 ### Modernize the search procedure using vectors and semantic search

 The scripts  `./sql/002-get-embedding` and `./sql/003-search-vector.sql` update the previous stored procedure to use [embeddings](https://learn.microsoft.com/en-us/azure/azure-sql/database/ai-artificial-intelligence-intelligent-applications?view=azuresql#embeddings) to search for similar products based on the provide search text.

-The procedure uses the `text-embedding-ada-002` model to generate embeddings for the search term and the product names in the database, then uses the cosine similarity to find the most similar products.
+**Key SQL Server 2025 Features Used:**
+- **`CREATE EXTERNAL MODEL`**: Register the Azure OpenAI embedding model directly in the database
+- **`AI_GENERATE_EMBEDDINGS`**: Generate embeddings using simple T-SQL function calls - no need to manually craft JSON payloads or decode the results into vectors
+- **Cosine Similarity**: Leverage built-in vector functions to find the most similar products

-Thanks to embeddings, the search is now more powerful and can find products that are similar to the search term, even if the search term is not exactly in the product name.
+Thanks to these AI capabilities and embeddings integrated directly into T-SQL, the search is now more powerful and can find products that are similar to the search term, even if the search term is not exactly in the product name.
+The developer experience is significantly simplified - just call a T-SQL function and get back a ready-to-use vector.

 ```sql
 exec dbo.search_products 'games for teenage boy passionate about xbox', 'Video Games'